 Cooking your food at camp is half the fun of camping.
 One of the smartest things you can do is food prep before you head out.
 Chop all your vegetables ahead of time and pack your food in meal-sized packages to keep all the components for each meal together.
 This will cut down on the amount of cleanup you need to do at your campsite and reduce the amount of packaging you have to haul around and throw away.

 Yeti coolers are great for camping trips because they’re built tough and keep food cold for a long time.
 When it comes to cooking your food, the campfire is great for marshmallows.
 A Jetboil HalfGen Base Camp Cooking System is compact, but functional for cooking things like eggs and brewing coffee.
 If you plan to do a lot of cooking, the MSR Quick 2 System Cookset will provide more versatility without taking up a lot of space in your gear.

 When it comes to clean up, you really can’t go wrong with Camp Suds.
-Paper towels and paper plates are great because you can toss them right in the campfire.
 Remember, never leave food sitting out when you’re away from camp or sleeping.
 Clean up all food promptly and store any food that doesn’t go in your cooler in a BearVault Food Container for safety if camping in an area with bears.